patel3sb/CS-Senior-Design/USER DOCS/How To Use Our Website.md

 ![ContactPage](https://github.com/prat97/CS-Senior-Design/blob/master/USER%20DOCS/Pictures/ContactPage.png)

-Depending on which member of our group you'd like to contact, click the respective buttons (click the person's name).
-Your default mail application will open and put the selected group member's email address in the "To" field.
+Depending on which member of our group you'd like to contact, click the respective person's name.
+Your default email application will open and put the selected group member's email address in the "To" field of a new email.

 If needed, documentation regarding enabling/disabling this feature can be found at: https://support.tryshift.com/kb/article/59-mailto-links-fixed/